-Refund Table Eligible Refund: The Tech and Bachelors programs use a prog used to calculate the eligible charges.
-This is calculated by tak current academic year (payment period), not to exceed 75%. ing the days attended we ighted against the total days required to complete the Example: Weighted Attendance Pro rata Course Total 25 Days If the Due Date Datis is less than 75% the slights Attended 5 Days If the Pro Rata Ratio is less than 75% the eligible charges will equal the calculated ratio multiplied by Tuition, fees, and qualifying costs.
-Pro Rata Ratio (5/25 days) 20% Tuition, Fees, & Qualifying Costs \$2,500 Eligible Charges (2,500 20%) \$500 Refund (2,500 80%) \$2,000.00 If the student has completed 75% or more of the total number of days required, they will not be eligible for a The refund ratio is reliant on the academic time completed, if 31% of the Academic Year (payment period), then 31% of the refund and eligible charges will be retained at 100%.
-The refund calculation is based on the academic Year (payme nt period).
-The above calculations are performed on an academic year (p withdrew.
-All charges are based on the student's contract prior letermined by the date period in which a student Exclusive of books, tools, and supplies The policy for granting credit for previous training will not imp pact the refund calculatio n.
-Distance Education courses are calculated based on the Weig hted attendance pro rata (time-based) method.
+Refund Table Eligible Refund: The Tech and Bachelors programs use a programmatic billing method, therefore the weighted attendance Pro Rata calculation is used to calculate the eligible charges.
+This is calculated by taking the days attended weighted against the total days required to complete the current academic year (payment period), not to exceed 75%.
+The Pro Rata Ratio is applied to the total tuition, fees, and qualifying costs.
+Example: Weighted Attendance Pro rata Course Total 25 Days If the Dre Data Datio is less than 75% the eligible Attended 5 Days If the Pro Rata Ratio is less than 75% the eligible charges will equal the calculated ratio multiplied by Tuition, fees, and qualifying costs.
+Pro Rata Ratio (5/25 days) 20% raition, rees, and qualifying costs.
+Tuition, Fees, & Qualifying Costs \$2,500 Eligible Charges (2,500 20%) \$500 Refund (2,500 80%) \$2,000.00 If the student has completed 75% or more of the total number of days required, they will not be eligible for a The refund ratio is reliant on the academic time completed, if refund and eligible charges will be retained at 100%.
+31% of the Academic Year (payment period), then 31% of the cost will be retained.
+The refund calculation is based on the academic Year (payment period).
+The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
+All charges are based on the student's contract price of the program.
+Exclusive of books, tools, and supplies The policy for granting credit for previous training will not impact the refund calculation.
+Distance Education courses are calculated based on the Weighted attendance pro rata (time-based) method.